 Mission-critical systems require a recovery point objective (RPO) of 0.
 Both cloud and on-premise storage solutions need to ensure no data is lost when an outage occurs.
 There are many solutions that can help you create highly available systems in the cloud.
 However, choosing and coordinating these services is challenging.

 Read RPO=0: How to Create High Availability Systems in AWS to Prevent Data Loss to learn about AWS high availability services and how they compare with Cloud Volumes ONTAP HA.

 Even after moving your workloads to AWS, the shared responsibility model states that you are responsible for some portions of your stored data.
 This means you need to ensure your secondary site has redundancy for data storage.
 Cloud Volumes ONTAP can help you deal with the challenges of creating data redundant sites in AWS.

 Cloud Volumes ONTAP allows you to easily create secondary copies of your on-premises deployments, and make sure that if one site fails, you can failover and failback between copies with no data loss.
-Read Data Redundancy with AWS and Cloud Volumes ONTAP to learn more.
+Read AWS Redundancy: Creating Data Redundant Sites with Cloud Volumes ONTAP to learn more.

 AWS Availability Zones

 In each AWS region there are at least three availability zones, interconnected via low-latency links, which provide fault tolerance and replication.
 Parameters for choosing a region and an availability zone include: